Tips for Crossing the Canada/US Border

 The following requirements apply to the importation of firearms and weapons:

-The process for bringing ordinary hunting rifles and shotguns into Canada is relatively simple and usually involves a filling in a form in advance and making a declaration at the border.
-Although it is possible to bring restricted firearms such as pistols and revolvers into Canada under some circumstances, you should contact the Canada Firearms Centre for specific information.
+The process for bringing ordinary hunting rifles and shotguns into Canada is relatively simple and usually involves filing a form in advance and making a declaration at the border.

 Guests with criminal records

 You can apply through a Canadian Consulate or certain border crossings to have your record examined by immigration officials.
 There is a non-refundable administration fee that is usually $200 Canadian but may be higher for very serious offenses.
 If the application is successful, you will receive a letter stating that you have been Granted Rehabilitation, and you will now be allowed to enter Canada freely any time.
-We suggest that guests who are considering making an application for Granted Rehabilitation contact the NOTO office so that we can explain the process in more detail and direct them to the best point of contact.
+The application can be found here.

 Temporary Resident Permit